Bit-Nation/BITNATION-Constitution/README.md

 ## 1.2 Governance Services
 An entity providing opt-in core governance services (rule of law, security) to its citizens, and to non-citizen customers.

-## 1.3 Definition of a Decentralized Borderless Voluntary Nation
+## 1.3 Definition of a Decentralized Borderless Voluntary Nation (DBVN)

 - **Decentralized:** Decentralization is the process of redistributing or dispersing functions, powers, people or things away from a central location or authority.
 In the realm of a DBVN, decentralization translates into both technological and human decentralization - through striving for P2P (Peer-to-Peer) technology, modular interfaces, API (Applications Programming Interface) layers, and forkable (duplicated) code.
 This means that every user can become its own node and transform the platform to their own liking.
 Decentralization also benefits from not having any single point of failure in the event of an attack.
 Human nodes should be able to reorganize themselves in resilient nodes no matter what part of the network comes under attack - be it human or other technological factors.
 In practice, this means that various clusters, regional or otherwise, are entirely autonomous.